omgmog/omgmog.github.com/_reviews/posts/2017/2017-04-24-a-laptop-that-fits-in-your-pocket-the-gpd-pocket.md

 {% include figure.html src="2017-04/gpd-pocket/gpd.jpg" %}{:.massive.center}

 [GPD](http://www.gpd.hk/) kindly provided an early release of the GPD Pocket for me to review.
-This is a “T1 Prototype” in their own terms but should pretty reflect the final state of the GPD Pocket as it will go to retail.
+This is a “T1 Prototype” in their own terms but should pretty much reflect the final state of the GPD Pocket as it will go to retail.

 From the [GPD Pocket Indiegogo campaign](https://www.indiegogo.com/projects/gpd-pocket-7-0-umpc-laptop-ubuntu-or-win-10-os-laptop--2):